pal03377/master-thesis/thesis.typ

 // - We wanted to keep the existing load balancer by Michel~@atheneLoadBalancer as-is in order not to break existing functionality.
 // - Athena-CoFee by itself is "only" a segmentation and clustering service for text submissions.
 The actual feedback suggestion generation as well as the submission selection were previously done directly in Artemis.
 // - Because of this, we had to keep the existing Athena-CoFee server running and integrate it into the new Athena system, using the adapter pattern.
 The CoFee Adapter is a key part that connects Athena-CoFee's specialized services for text submissions to the broader Athena system.
-We designed this to keep the existing load balancer and Athena-CoFee functions running smoothly without any interruptions.
+We already showed it in @subsystemDecompositionCoFee.
+//
 The CoFee Adapter operates separately from the Athena-CoFee server, each initiated individually.

 // How does it work?